 Outcomes: Identify ways to develop alternative credentials to enhance educational/career pathways *Suggest where digital badges could be used at your institution *Discuss the challenges and success of introducing badges in a traditional higher ed institution

 Unbundling with Digital Badges: A Personalized Approach to Faculty Development The online program Teaching Well Using Technology helps faculty and graduate students learn to integrate technology in ways that enhance learning.
 Originally an all-or-nothing certificate that was difficult to earn, the program was unbundled into four modules of open content.
 The personalized approach lets participants choose content and recognizes module completion with a digital badge.
 Participants work at their own pace, using an e-portfolio to share material they create for their subject.
 This session will feature a discussion of the program and preliminary results from a SoTL study.

 Outcomes: Explore the benefits of personalizing a training program by increasing learner choice, autonomy, authentic tasks, and customization *Identify roles that digital badging and e-portfolios can play in meeting the goals of a faculty development center *Learn how a large training program can be unbundled into modules where completion is recognized through digital badges

-Professor of Practice at the Teaching & Learning Center, University of Notre Dame
+Director of Learning Research, University of Notre Dame